TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (10) establish an executive committee, a permanent standing committee of the board, which shall be made up of the president, vice-president and secretary of the board and which shall serve as the agenda committee; and

-(11) hire an executive director and to delegate to the executive director the day to day activities of the authority pursuant to board policy as developed in its open meetings.
+(11) hire an executive director and to delegate to the executive director the day-to-day activities of the authority pursuant to board policy as developed in its open meetings.

 N. The permanent risk advisory committee and the permanent employee benefits advisory committee shall be chaired by members of the board or if no board member is available, then by staff.
 The board shall name the advisory committee members from authority participating entities or covered individuals assuring a balance of large and small participating entities and a geographic balance.
 The board may also name an ex-board member to serve on the advisory committees as a voting member for a term not to exceed three years, with the option to renew the appointment for an additional three years.